-Teacher candidates, with membership in the Lutheran Church-Missouri Synod, who wish to become part of the teaching ministry, shall complete the Elementary, Middle Level, Secondary or Special Education programs.
+Teacher candidates, with membership in the Lutheran Church-Missouri Synod, who wish to become part of the teaching ministry, shall complete the Elementary, Middle Level, Secondary, Special Education programs or the Education minor with successful completion of certification requirements in content areas approved for Concordia University Texas by the Texas Education Agency.
 Additional requirements are listed in the Pre-Professional Programs section of this catalog.